SalomonSmeke/rere/README.md

 Any donations over 10$ are way too high and ill send the extra to charity.
 But I keep all the feelings of validation.

 ## Patternfile format

+The patternfile format is VERY much going to change.
+Probably to some sensible TOML/YML/JSON thing.

 `PATTERNNAME:PATTERN` general formatting.
 `PATTERNNAME1|PATTERNNAME2:PATTERN` two acceptable names.